 This project is on estimation of causal effects from observational data.
 That is, data collected without carrying out a randomized allocation of “treatments” to individuals.
 This is a major challenge of contemporary statistics, and it’s conceptually completely different from what you have learned in previous courses.

 The main purpose of this project is to work with the rigorous framework of causal models and causal inference.
 This can be seen as an extension of linear models as taught in Mathematical Statistics.
-It’s not so much a technical extension but rather a conceptual extension that clarify how we actually want to use linear models (and other methods) in practice to estimate causal effects.
+It’s not so much a technical extension but rather a conceptual extension that clarifies how we actually want to use linear models (and other methods) in practice to estimate causal effects.

 The project will focus on a recent discussion on standard methods versus causal estimation of racial biases in the US police force, based on the papers EA and AR below.

 The final report should include both a theoretical part and a practical data analysis using the DAT data below.
 Several causal models could be considered and several different methods for estimation of a causal effect could be used.
 You can also focus on replicating (parts of) what is done in the papers EA and AR, and discuss differences, pros and contras of the ways of doing it.
 The data set is huge, and you should probably choose to focus only on a part of the data set.
 You need to make a selection and present the relevant theory.
 Simulations using model examples derived from the data should be considered and used to investigate different methods.
+You need to understand logistic regression to replicate the analyses.

 Data for this project is the data analyzed in the two main papers EA and AR.
 The research question is to understand the effect of possible racial discrimination among police officers in the use of force by the US police.